jamesplease/knockout-view/README.md

 ===

-_I'd like to thank Ryan Niemeyer twofold: first for writing [the article](http://www.knockmeout.net/2011/06/10-things-to-know-about-knockoutjs-on.html) that inspired me to make this, and second for his advice on this bookmarklet._
+_I'd like to thank Ryan Niemeyer twofold: first for writing [the enlightening article](http://www.knockmeout.net/2011/06/10-things-to-know-about-knockoutjs-on.html) that inspired me to make this, and second for his advice on this bookmarklet._